For daily wit & wisdom, sign up for the Almanac newsletter.

 African Violets

 Other easily found flowering plants, such as African violets, bloom year-round indoors in the right light conditions.
-African violets also have unique leaves that form an almost heart shape!
-They usually come in purple, but they’re also available in red and other colors.
+African violets also have unique leaves that almost form a heart shape!
+They usually come in purple but are also available in red and other colors.

-They don’t need strong direct light, so they work well in wintertime; they do well in an east-facing window or three or four feet away from the bright light of west and south windows.
+They don’t need strong, direct light, so they work well in wintertime.
+They also do well in an east-facing window or three or four feet away from the bright light of west and south windows.

-Peace lilies are similar to African violets in that they do not require strong direct light, and are happy winter plants.
+Peace lilies are similar to African violets in that they do not require intense direct light, and are happy winter plants.

 Even orchids, particularly phalaenopsis, can be grown indoors throughout the year.
 However, I get better flowering results if I put both outside in a sheltered northeast spot for the summer.